x

 Sister Nancy Hawkins met President Biden the last time he visited the city.
 She waited on her porch through the entire service, even briefly seeing the president again as he drove away.

 "It was wonderful.
 He's a gentleman, a delightful gentleman," said Sister Hawkins.
-"I'm an immaculate heart of Mary's sister.
-And we taught him right over there at Saint Paul's school and we taught his friend who was being buried today.
+"I'm an immaculate heart of Mary's sister and we taught him right over there at Saint Paul's school and we taught his friend who was being buried today.
 They were in the same class together."

 "It's lovely to have a friendship that lasts that long because you can talk about your past and growing up, and I'm sure it was, it was meaningful, or he wouldn't be coming back to the funeral," added Sister Hawkins.